-&lt;sup>29 In addition to the €250m provided for the LEADER 2014 - 2020 Programme, which has already been allocated, an additional amount totalling €70 million is being made available under the Transitional LEADER Programme, which came into effect from 1 April 2021 and will run to the end of 2022. €65 million of this budget is available to Local Action Groups (LAGs) who deliver the programme and approve projects at local level.
+&lt;sup>27 In addition to the €250m provided for the LEADER 2014 - 2020 Programme, which has already been allocated, an additional amount totalling €70 million is being made available under the Transitional LEADER Programme, which came into effect from 1 April 2021 and will run to the end of August 2023. €65 million of this budget is available to Local Action Groups (LAGs) who deliver the programme and approve projects at local level.
 A further €3 million of the funding has been allocated to support Co-operation projects and innovation between LAGs, while the remaining €2 million is being provided to support strategy development for the next LEADER programme.
-This allocation covers both core project expenditure and the administration and animation costs of the LAGs. €20 million of this Irransitional LEADER Programme is funded by the European Union Recovery Instrument (EURI), which will enable local communities to recover from the impact of COVID-19, provide support for new and innovative projects in the green economy and maximise the potential of broadband and the digital economy in communities.
+This allocation covers both core project expenditure and the administration and animation costs of the LAGs. €20 million of this Transitional LEADER Programme is funded by the European Union Recovery Instrument (EURI), which will enable local communities to recover from the impact of COVID-19, provide support for new and innovative projects in the green economy and maximise the potential of broadband and the digital economy in communities.
+The budget for the 2023-2027 period has been set at a further €180 million and has been allocated to the sub-regional areas for use in the programme starting 1st September 2023 at the latest.